 Series A in 2014

-TruTag Technologies, Inc. specializes in precision-fabricated nano-porous silica for applications in drug delivery, product authentication, and data intelligence.
-The company has developed TruTag, an edible microtag that enables the identification and quality assurance of various products, including medicines, food items, and consumer goods.
-This technology is instrumental in combating counterfeiting, managing product diversions, and enhancing quality control across industries such as healthcare, life sciences, and food and beverages.
-TruTag Technologies operates a state-of-the-art cGMP manufacturing facility in Hawaii and maintains engineering and business development offices in California, Pennsylvania, Florida, Massachusetts, and Scotland.
-The company has been recognized for its innovative contributions, receiving accolades from organizations such as the SPIE Prism Awards and the World Economic Forum.
+TruTag Technologies, Inc. is a technology company specializing in precision-fabricated nano-porous silica for applications in drug delivery, product authentication, and data intelligence.
+The company has developed TruTag, an edible microtag aimed at identifying, authenticating, and ensuring the quality of medicines, medical products, food items, and consumer goods.
+This innovation helps mitigate issues such as counterfeiting, product diversions, and quality control, serving various industries including healthcare, life sciences, food and beverages, and electronics.
+TruTag Technologies operates a state-of-the-art manufacturing facility in Hawaii and has engineering offices in California, with additional business development offices across the United States and in Scotland.
+The company has garnered recognition for its technological advancements, including accolades from the SPIE Prism Awards and the Edison Awards, and has been acknowledged by the World Economic Forum as a Technology Pioneer.

 Avelas Biosciences